Skip to main content

 If your first hearing takes place in a court building, a Cafcass officer will be there, but it is highly likely they will have other families to meet too and you will have to wait to be seen.
 After you have both spoken to the Cafcass officer there will be time to go into the court room with your ex and the Cafcass officer who will report back to the judge.
 The judge will then decide if the Cafcass officer needs to carry on being involved in the case or not.
 If your hearing takes place by phone or video call then the Cafcass officer will join the hearing at the same time as you, the other people in the case and the judge.
 In this situation the Cafcass officer will usually try and have a meeting with you beforehand, by phone or video call.

 This can be nerve-racking for everyone involved.
-Here are our top tips for working well with your Cafcass officer.
+Below, you can read our top tips for working well with your Cafcass officer.

 Top tips for working with your Cafcass officer